 Not only does Sarah DeLuca Moulder ’12, ’15 love and appreciate her career as a physician assistant, but she has love and gratitude for every opportunity offered to her through Shenandoah University.
 “SU was my first choice and it was the best choice,” said Moulder.

-During her time at SU, DeLuca challenged herself not only in the classroom, but also on the field hockey turf.
-“My undergraduate education as a double biology and psychology major provided me the foundation for lifelong learning and prepared me to continue my masters studies in PA.
-Being a student athlete also helped me to get where I am today.”
+During her time at Shenandoah, DeLuca challenged herself not only in the classroom, but also on the field hockey turf.
+“My undergraduate education as a double biology and psychology major provided me the foundation for lifelong learning and prepared me to continue my masters studies in PA,” said Moulder.
+“Being a student athlete also helped me to get where I am today.”

-DeLuca is now a practicing physician assistant at Selma Medical Associates in Winchester.
-She states, “I love my career as a physician assistant.
-Some of the most rewarding experiences I’ve had so far in my career are having a patient request to come see me as a provider.
+Moulder is now a practicing physician assistant at Selma Medical Associates in Winchester.
+“I love my career as a physician assistant,” said DeLuca.
+“Some of the most rewarding experiences I’ve had so far in my career, is having patients request to come see me as a provider.
 I love when people are happy and satisfied with the care I have provided to them, that they keep coming back to see me.”

-DeLuca’s advice for current students is: “Get as many different clinical experiences as possible before graduation, once you’re done, the training is on you and your employer.”
+Moulder’s advice for current students is: “Get as many different clinical experiences as possible before graduation, once you’re done, the training is on you and your employer.”